pagalvin/tsbook/chapter09_ClassesInDepth.md

 ## Accessor (Getters and Setters)

-TypeScript provides syntax to create Accessors, often called "getters" and "setters".
+TypeScript provides syntax to create Accessors, often called "getters" and "setters"[astleastido].
 These are functions that look and feel a lot like properties but are, in fact, functions.
 Client code uses them just like it uses any other property, Here's a very simple example:

 ```TypeScript
 class Bus4 {